 - When Network Slicing is used, the sliceInfo property contains information about the network slice, which is serving the UE.

 - When present, the afAppId property contains an application identifier referencing one or more PFD objects.
-The value of the afAppId property is provided to the PCF with each new Npcf_PolicyAuthorization Service instance.
+The value of the afAppId property is provided to the PCF with each new Npcf_PolicyAuthorization service instance.

 NEXT CHANGE